General Information about IAS Certification Process.

 25.1.
 While this document is intended to provide guidance to prospective / existing clients of IAS and every effort is made to keep its content accurate and up to date, it should not be construed to be comprehensive or conclusive in its contents and applicability.
 Assessment audit / Certification / Surveillance being activities that always call for auditor’s judgment based upon the facts and circumstances of each case / situations, this document cannot be construed to be binding IAS in the scope, interpretation and applicability of its certification activities.

-Contact IAS today to learn more about certification Process or visit our frequently asked questions page!
+Contact IAS today to learn more about certification Process or visit our ISO Certification Process frequently asked questions page!